 It may be applied to a company’s accounts, as well as ratios.

-Is sometimes referred to as trend analysis, and can also be used to detect trends, patterns, and for forecasting.
+It is sometimes referred to as trend analysis, and it can also be used for forecasting or to detect trends or patterns.

 Results from HA can be expressed in nominal (dollars) terms and/or as a percentage.

 Because it requires selecting a base year and a future year, the analyst needs to be aware that results can be manipulated by the choice of years.
-For examples, a poor year can be deliberately selected as the base year in order to show significant improvement from one year to the next..
+For examples, a poor year can be deliberately selected as the base year in order to show significant improvement from one year to the next.

 The use of horizontal analysis is best shown by example:

-Study Exercise 1: Horizontal Analysis of an Income Statement
+Example 1: Horizontal Analysis of an Income Statement

 The table below shows a comparative income statement for the years ending 2018 and 2019.
-The results of HA are shown in the Nominal and % Change columns.
+The results of HA are shown in the “Nominal” and “% Change” columns: